Trailing Effort

 The Los Angeles Angels found themselves on the wrong side of the scoreboard once again, dropping an 8-3 decision to the Texas Rangers at Globe Life Field on Wednesday.
 Despite early offensive sparks, Los Angeles could not sustain momentum against a Rangers club that ultimately pulled away in the eighth inning.

 The Angels struck first in the opening frame, taking a 1-0 lead when Soler doubled to left field, allowing Schanuel to score.
 Lowe added to the advantage later in the inning with a single to center, bringing Soler home for a 2-0 lead.
 However, the Rangers responded in the second inning.
-Lopez singled to left, driving in two runs as Carter and Osuna scored, tying the game at 2-2.

 Pitching Struggles